google/periph/doc/apps/README.md

 buses, GPIO pins, headers, etc. The example below shows a driver in a repository at github.com/example/virtual_i2c that exposes an I²C bus over a REST API to a remote device.
-This driver can be used with pio as if it were built into pio as follows:
+This driver can be used with periph as if it were built into periph as follows:

 ```go
 package main